DHL vs FedEx vs UPS Prices 2026: Rates, Fees, Savings

 Every shipping rate starts with these five building blocks.

-1. Weight: This is the most obvious factor.
+- Weight: This is the most obvious factor.
 Heavier packages cost more to ship.
 Carriers round up, so a package weighing 5.1 pounds is billed as 6 pounds.
-It’s also important to know the limits.
 UPS and FedEx accept parcels up to 150 pounds, while USPS maxes out at 70 pounds for most services.

-2. Dimensional Weight: Ever ship a big, light box and get a surprisingly high bill?
+- Dimensional Weight: Ever ship a big, light box and get a surprisingly high bill?
 That’s dimensional weight (or DIM weight) at work.
 Carriers charge for the space a package takes up in their trucks and planes.
 They calculate it using a formula: (Length × Width × Height) / Divisor.
-If this “volumetric weight” is greater than the actual weight, you pay the higher price.
-This prevents shippers from sending a single pillow in a giant box for a low price.
+If this volumetric weight is greater than the actual weight, you pay the higher price.
+Learn more about minimizing DIM weight charges with better packaging.

 The Impact of the Dimensional Weight Divisor